Manasa303/FSJS2/HTML&CSS_Assignments/Project2/readme.md

-# Project 2
+# PROJECT 2

-## Code Files and Assets related to Project1
+## Code Files and Assets related to Project2